cyberrage-ananymus/Cyber-Defense-Shield/README.md

 - Web Attack Scan rotation detection now also checks the log file's inode, not just its size - catches a rotation the size check alone could miss if the new file happens to already be larger than the old offset before the next check
 - Added real `rkhunter` integration (Option 11): runs an actual scan if installed, gives install instructions if not, instead of relying solely on this project's own basic rootkit heuristics - both independent reviews converged on this as the highest-value next step
 - Added `MalwareDetector.BASELINE_FILE` permissions/location note and 4 more unit tests (inode rotation, dependency-check-adjacent logic) - 16 tests total
+- **Fixed a real gap between claim and code:** the file integrity baseline's docstring said it was chmod'd 0600 - it wasn't actually chmod'd anywhere.
+Now it is (0600 file, 0700 directory, created if missing)
+- **Atomic config writes:** `harden_ssh` and `harden_sudo` now write to a temp file and `os.replace()` into place, instead of appending/writing the real file directly - a process killed at the wrong instant can no longer leave `sshd_config` or a sudoers.d file half-written.
+Sudo hardening now validates with `visudo -c` *before* the file ever exists at its real path, not after
+- Added `ALERT_COOLDOWN_SECONDS` (default 300s): Telegram/Discord alerts are now rate-limited so a noisy period doesn't spam every daemon cycle - findings are still logged every cycle regardless, only the push notification is throttled
+- 4 more unit tests for the atomic-write pattern and alert cooldown - 20 tests total

 ### v1.3.1 (2026)
 - Added Web Attack Scan (Option 15): actually wires up the SQL_INJECTION/XSS/PATH_TRAVERSAL signatures in config.py's ATTACK_PATTERNS to a real check against nginx/apache access logs - these patterns previously existed in config.py but were never read by any code